15 Unforgettable Day Trips from Barcelona Spain

 • ⏱️ Distance from Barcelona: 1 hour 30 minutes

-• 🚈 How to Get There: Take the bus from Estacio del Nord
+• 🚈 How to Get There: Take the Moventis bus from Estacio del Nord to Palafrugell, then take a local bus to Callela de Palafrugell

-Calella de Palafrugell is one of those postcard-perfect Costa Brava towns with rocky coves, whitewashed houses, and clear turquoise water.
+Calella de Palafrugell is a postcard-perfect town on the Costa Brava, with whitewashed houses, rocky coves, and clear turquoise water.

 • 📍 Location: Google Maps